pulakk/Website-Builder-in-Javascript/README.md

-# Zinx-website-builder (Ongoing Project)
+# Zinx-website-builder, Ongoing Project
-##  App Walkthrough
+## Login
 The web platform needs an HTTP server for hosting the webpage.
-It loads at the url **./index.php** which implements a simple form input.
+It loads at the url **./index.php** which implements a simple form input asking the user to type in a project name.

 ![login image](https://github.com/OrionMonk/zinx-website-builder/blob/master/image_files/loginimage.png)